 PathWays PA was founded in 1978 as the Women’s Association for Women’s Alternatives.
 It served as one of Pennsylvania’s first residential programs to keep low-income, vulnerable women together with their children and has grown to become one of the Greater Philadelphia Region’s foremost providers of residential and community-based services for women, children and families.
-Each year over 4,500 women, children and families benefit from our full complement of residential and community-based services; job training and employment assistance; as well as self-sufficiency services as they work to break the cycle of poverty, homelessness, and abuse.
+Each year nearly 4,300 women, children and families benefit from our full complement of residential and community-based services; job training and employment assistance; as well as self-sufficiency services as they work to break the cycle of poverty, homelessness, and abuse.

 PathWays PA provides programs committed to the development of client self-sufficiency which leads to the fulfillment of our mission:

 To help women, teens, children and families achieve economic independence and family well-being.

 PathWays PA is a 501(c)3 non-profit organization.
 In recognition of our service to Pennsylvania, we have received numerous awards, which include Oprah Winfrey’s Angel Network Award; Delaware County Chamber of Commerce Nonprofit of the Year; Philadelphia Department of Human Services Children’s Crusader Award; Greater Philadelphia Chamber of Commerce’s 2013 Nonprofit of the Year Excellence Award; The Philadelphia Foundation H. Craig Lewis Good Governance Award; The Child Welfare League of America’s Private Agency Advocate of the Year Award; and Center for the Study of Social Policy’s 2017 Accelerating Change Award among countless other citations and recognition from both public and private entities.

 Our children and family services include residential facilities for homeless moms and children; community support for pregnant/parenting teen girls; parenting and life skills training; and more.
 For more information about our child and family programs and services, click here.